-This painting depicts Zhabdrung Ngawang Namgyal (1594–1651), a teacher of the Drukpa Kagyu school of Tibetan Buddhism and founder of the theocratic state of Bhutan.
-Zhabdrung can be recognized by his long tapering beard and a broad red fan-like meditation hat.
+This painting depicts Zhabdrung Ngawang Namgyel (1594–1651), founder of the Drukpa Kagyu theocratic regime of Bhutan.
+Zhabdrung can be recognized by his long tapering beard and broad red fan-like meditation hat.
+Depictions of the Zhabdrung have long been the single most important criterion to identify paintings from Bhutan, as most lack inscriptions.

 Artwork Details